Welcome to the DOSI Lab at the Beckman Laser Institute

 The purpose of this meeting is to discuss research plans – experiments, grants, visitors, conferences, papers – anything that requires lab resources, as well as research topics relevant to DOSI.
 Every other month will be a journal club format.

-The purpose of this meeting is to discuss breast cancer topics related to the ACRIN Clinical Trial, such as patient data and quality control measures.
+The purpose of this meeting is to discuss breast cancer topics related to ongoing clinical studies, such as patient data and quality control measures.